 Adoration Chapel Is Open 24/7

 (Please obtain access code from the Rectory.)

 Following the daily Noon Mass

-Watch a selection of informative and inspirational video commentaries by Fr.
-Robert Barron.
-Founder of the global media ministry Word on Fire, Fr.
-Barron is a renowned author, speaker, and theologian.
-He is the creator and host of the acclaimed documentary series CATHOLICISM, which has been broadcast on PBS and EWTN, and which was presented during our Lenten "Soup and Catholicism" series.
+Fr.
+Robert Barron, founder of the global media ministry Word on Fire, provides a dynamic Catholic perspective on timely issues and events.
+A renowned author, speaker, and theologian, Fr.
+Barron is the creator and host of the acclaimed documentary series CATHOLICISM, which has been broadcast on PBS and EWTN, and which has been presented during our Lenten "Soup and Catholicism" series.